mhwangbo11/RWorkshop/README.md

 * Data Frame & Data Reshape: Extract variables you need, rename variable names, filter necessary value on the cell(s), and/or, save it as a new data frame then as a csv file.
 * Data Reshape 2: How to change data shape from wide to long data?
 This is for those who use Tableau on a regular basis and those who would like to utilize replicable practices in R.

+## Folder Structure
+In each folder, you'll find one of the following folders

+* Document: Contains slides or other resource documentation
+* Source: R codes including RMD file(s) and sometimes HTML & md files
+* Data: Data transformation folder will have this folder which contains a data set available from a public data source data.wa.gov.

 What else should I consider for future workshop topics?
 Please pull requests or you can also reach out to me via foreverm@uw.edu.

 Thanks for reading this!